 However, since we’re in the digital age, this article will focus on online ways you can potentially earn money online.
 As of last year, three of the most popular online side-hustles included testing websites and apps, transcription services, and taking online surveys.

-If you enjoy surfing the Web, then website and app testing might be a good way to make some extra cash.
-By signing up with a platform like UserPeek, you could potentially earn income by reviewing new sites and mobile applications, and reporting back on what you did or did not like.
+If you enjoy surfing the Web, then website and app testing might be a lucrative way to make some extra cash.

-Another online option for extra cash is online transcriptionist gigs.
-If you’re a good typist, you could potentially earn money by taking audio and video files and using a keyboard to write out what is being said aloud.
-Platforms like Rev.com regularly hire new transcriptionists.
+Another online option for extra cash is online transcription work.
+If you’re a skilled typist, you could potentially earn money by taking audio and video files and using a keyboard to write out what is being said aloud.

 Finally, if you need money fast and have the time, taking online surveys could help put a little extra cash in your pocket.
 Some platforms will pay users to read questions online and provide answers, which businesses use to design new products or learn about their client base.
 However, the pay is low for surveys, often less than minimum wage, according to finance blog Nerdwallet.

-Get Out of Your Financial Crises Through Baby Steps
+Get Out of Your Financial Crisis Through Baby Steps

 Day-by-day, step-by-step, you’ll likely be able to get back on solid financial footing by implementing the right strategies.
 The first 48 hours following a money meltdown are a crucial time to set off on the right path.